A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Discussion

 To explain the increase in rotational, or `gas' temperature, we imagine a reduced model describing neutrals ($\mathrm{D}$ and $\mathrm{D}_2$) in a bath of $\mathrm{D}^+$ ions at temperature $T_i$ undergoing elastic collisions with the ions. \\

-This reduced model is based on the following assumptions/principles, resulting in the conclusion that energy transfer from the ions to the molecules is more efficient at lower plasma temperatures, when the lifetime of the molecules in the divertor is increased. \begin{itemize} \item The dominant energy transfer mechanism from the plasma to the molecules is assumed to be ion-molecule elastic collisions. \item High electron temperatures causes the destruction of the molecules limiting their final temperature. \item Transport of molecules through the plasma limits the molecular temperature reached. \end{itemize}
+This reduced model is based on the following assumptions/principles, resulting in the conclusion that energy transfer from the ions to the molecules is more efficient at lower plasma temperatures, when the lifetime of the molecules in the divertor is increased. \begin{itemize} \item The dominant energy transfer mechanism from the plasma to the molecules is assumed to be ion-molecule elastic collisions. \item The temperature reached by the molecules via this mechanism is limited by their lifetime in the region of interest, which ends when they are either destroyed through a plasma reaction, or transported out of the region. \end{itemize}

-We can calculate how the temperature $T$ of the $\mathrm{D}_2$ molecules evolves over time by numerically integrating the following differential equation (derived in the appendix: equation \ref{final_model_de}):
+We can calculate how the temperature $T$ of the $\mathrm{D}_2$ molecules evolves over time by considering the energy entering and exiting the molecular cloud in the plasma leg.
+This leads to the following differential equation for the gas temperature (derived in the appendix):

-In equation \ref{final_model_de}, $n_i$ is the ion density, $\alpha$ is a factor to allow for some amount of energy dissipation, and $\langle\sigma v\rangle_{i-m}$ is the reaction rate between ions and molecules.
-This is extracted from the Amjuel Eirene database \cite{AMJUEL} (see Appendix).\\

-It is obvious from equation \ref{final_model_de} that the molecules will evolve to $T_i$.
-Carrying out a numerical integration, using values for $n_i$ typical for divertor conditions, this is seen to occur rapidly, in well under 1 ms, as shown in figure \ref{fig:evol_conditions}a for different ion bath temperatures.\\